ayalan/deg-practice/README.md

 ## Introduction

-This guide will walk you through analyzing single-cell RNA sequencing (scRNA-seq) data from [GSE183590](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE183590), a dataset from the paper [Single-cell RNA sequencing for the identification of early-stage lung cancer biomarkers from circulating blood](https://www.nature.com/articles/s41525-021-00248-y).
+This guide will walk us through analyzing single-cell RNA sequencing (scRNA-seq) data from [GSE183590](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE183590), a dataset from the paper [Single-cell RNA sequencing for the identification of early-stage lung cancer biomarkers from circulating blood](https://www.nature.com/articles/s41525-021-00248-y).
 (I'm a complete newbie to bioinformatics and molecular biology so please pardon my mistakes.
 I'm updating this document as I go.)

 We'll learn how to process FASTQ files, cluster cell types, visualize the data, and identify differentially expressed genes (DEGs).